-

 Frontline workers should be able to quickly create and clear an andon event for a specific location, for example: by clicking on a single button.
 Details about the andon event can be supplied at a later moment.

-Our Triggers behind creating/clearing events in the functional example:
+Our logic behind creating/clearing events in the functional example:

 - Select the location from the dropdown menu for the andon event.
 This will determine whether there is an open andon for the selected location or not.